 Read our ROK Espresso Maker review.

 This manual-lever espresso machine is made from gold chrome with wood handles, whereas the Professional features black bakelite handles.
-The Romantica is lacquer coated to prevent scratches, with a chrome eagle featured on its dome.
+The Lusso is lacquer coated to prevent scratches, with a chrome eagle featured on its dome.

-The Romantica has the capacity to make about 16 double espressos.
+The Lusso has the capacity to make about 16 double espressos.
 It features an in-built pressure gauge, a water level sight glass and a safety switch.
 It also comes with both an automatic and a manual steam wand.
 It is a beautifully designed item as well as a powerful tool for making espresso.
 You need to really appreciate the craft to be able to use it well, but it can be very rewarding.

 The Europiccola is the little cousin of the Professional and the Romantica.

 Weighing 14 pounds and with a capacity for making 8 cups of espresso at a time, it is well suited for home use.
 This machine is built from durable materials, with a triple-plated chrome base, stainless steel heating elements and brass boilers.
 It also features a water level gauge and a safety valve.
 It has an in-built traditional steam wand, which is one of its best features.
 This makes it easy to prepare excellent milk-based coffee using the Europiccola.